Chicken Korma Recipe

 • ¼ teaspoon Kashmiri red chili powder (optional, for color)

-• 3 tablespoons coriander leaves (cilantro) chopped
+• 2 tablespoons coriander leaves (cilantro) fine chopped to garnish

 Instructions

-• Serve chicken korma with Jeera rice, plain basmati rice, Butter Naan, roti or paratha.
+• Garnish with coriander leaves.
+Serve chicken korma with Jeera rice, plain Basmati Rice, Butter Naan, roti or paratha.

 Notes